A Lived Experience (Peer) Workforce

 Anglicare WA’s Lived Experience workforce will be nurtured, guided, and strengthened through the following principles:

-- Diversity: Respect for individual approaches to wellbeing
+- Diversity: Respect for individual approaches to wellbeing.

 - Humanity: Having compassion for others is grounded in being compassionate towards yourself